Rail transport in Ireland: Dublin Metro

 MetroLink is proposed to run from a stop, Estuary, near Swords north of Dublin to the Beechwood Luas stop south of the city centre, via Dublin Airport and St. Stephen's Green.
 Its route proposes mainly elevated tracks in the greater Swords area, with a tunnel running from north of Dublin Airport to Charlemont.
 As of July 2022, the project was proposed to begin construction in and that, "all going well" it could be in operation by 2035.

 Luas

 There have been, at various points, plans or proposals to extend Luas to Swords, Dublin Airport, Lucan, Bray, and Old Fassaroe.

 There have also been proposals to create a Luas-style system in Cork City.
 These include plans by Cork City Council, published within the Cork Metropolitan Area Transport Strategy document in 2019.

 Northern Ireland Railways

 The potential to reopen a number of railway lines in Northern Ireland has included speculation on such lines as the line between Antrim and Castledawson.

-The reopening of the third line between Belfast Grand Central and Adelaide is suggested.
+As of 2024, the reopening of a third line between Belfast Grand Central and Adelaide was also suggested.

 In July 2020, during a North/South Ministerial Council meeting, it was proposed to undertake a feasibility study on a possible high-speed line between Belfast and Cork via Dublin.